kkauma/movie_comparison/README.md

 # Movie Comparison Application

-App that compares various movie statistics
+App that compares various movie statistics using the OMDB API

 * Built from Colt Steele and Stephen Grider's 2021 Modern Javacript Bootcamp Course